Where to Stay in Munich First Time: 9 Best Areas & Neighborhoods

 Altstadt has a wide range of accommodation options ranging from budget to luxury.
 If you have a bit more money to spend, you can find some beautiful options here.
 The historic location makes for some stunning views.

-Best places to stay in Munich in Altstadt for first-timers:
+Best places to stay in Altstadt for first-timers:

 luxury ($$$): Vier Jahreszeiten Kempinski München, 5-star hotel, one of the best places to stay in Munich for first-time visitors.
 Centrally located in the heart of Munich, easy walk from Marienplatz Square with many Underground and S-Bahn trains.
 It also offers easy access to many boutique shops, galleries and museum, and the scenic Hofgarten Park.